 Even the dust generated by the ‘devils’ – machines that tore the fibres – was sprinkled onto fields as a type of fertiliser.
 Amongst this valuable woollen detritus was a subset - ‘mungo’, which comprised more valuable felted and milled woollen cloth, including tailor’s scraps, assiduously collected by the ‘tatter’ or ragman, a trade that continued in the Jewish East End of London into the 1950s.
 But not every workshop relinquished its scraps.
 In 1842, James Williams, a military tailor from Wrexham in North Wales began making a quilt, patched together over a decade from thousands of pieces.

-The reprisal of the sharp seamed frock coat begun by the late Alexander McQueen, for whom it became a trademark (never was a designer more nineteenth century in their aesthetic), still finds echoes in McQuuen’s collections, for the same quilt, now in the collection of National Museum Wales, provided inspiration for chief designer for Sarah Burton for her AW 2020 womenswear collection.
+The reprisal of the sharp seamed frock coat begun by the late Alexander McQueen, for whom it became a trademark (never was a designer more nineteenth century in their aesthetic), still finds echoes in McQueen’s collections, for the same quilt, now in the collection of National Museum Wales, provided inspiration for chief designer for Sarah Burton for her AW 2020 womenswear collection.
 Featuring swallow-tailed frock coats and hard-wearing, strong-shouldered suits, the garments were patched together from British worsted wools and military flannels left over from previous collections, while in a neat sartorial reversal, McQueen’s menswear collection of the same season included an exhibition ready cherry red frockcoat in sumptuous, impractical duchesse satin.

 The one-time assumption that menswear was there just to steady the headiness of women’s fashion by its sobriety and that a counterbalance in the form of a stiff collar or a rigid top hat – or indeed frockcoat - was required for every wayward flounce of silk has long gone.
 The curatorial dilemma of our absent frock coats was also solved, for we could fill the gaps in our imaginings with brave contemporary examples, while still remembering those first iterations that reside in the shadows of the history of menswear.

-.
+/We will put this info in picture caption or in the “biography section” of the book:/

 Reflections on curating Fashioning Masculinities: The Art of Menswear (V&A, 19 March – 6 November 2022).